-This committee coordinates with Administration to plan ways to thank our teachers for a wonderful year.
-The committee will solicit volunteers and communicate information to homeroom parents regarding Teacher Appreciation.
+This committee coordinates with Administration to plan ways though out the school year to thank our teachers for their wonderful work and dedication to our student body.
+The committee will solicit volunteers and communicate approved information to homeroom parents regarding the official community celebration of Teacher Appreciation Week, usually the first week of May each year.
 The committee must report volunteer hours to the Parent Hour Coordinators for timely credit.